-Residents may also register in-person at the Town Clerk’s Office or Registrar of Voter’s Office any weekday during normal business hours.
-Special voter registration hours are also provided twenty (20) days before any election or Town Meeting.
+Residents may register in-person at the Town Clerk’s office or Registrar of Voter’s office any weekday during normal business hours.
+Special voter registration hours are provided twenty (20) days before any election or Town Meeting.
 Residents may also register to vote at any Registry of Motor Vehicles office.

 - Must be a U.S. citizen